fidelityenergy/Energy-Data-Formats/Formats/Commission/Commission.md

 ```

 ### Header
 This section of the file is a summary of the detail rows.
 If the data represents an invoice/credit, it should match the amounts on that document.
+The `currency` field is optional and if not specified, _GBP_ is assumed.
+Use [standard ISO-4217 codes](https://en.wikipedia.org/wiki/ISO_4217)

 ```json
 "header": {